Palmer, 'The King', leaves Arnie's Army in mourning

-CHASKA, Minnesota Some golfers have clothing named after them and some champions have clubs and even golf courses dedicated in their honor.
+CHASKA, Minnesota (Reuters) - Some golfers have clothing named after them and some champions have clubs and even golf courses dedicated in their honor.

 Golfing great Arnold Palmer, who died at the age of 87 on Sunday, was very different.
 He had his own army of followers.